seangoogoo/very-simple-grid/README.md

 - `.d-flex` and `.s-d-flex classes` make the element they are applied to display as a flex container.
 - `.d-inline-flex` and `.s-d-inline-flex` classes make the element they are applied to display as an inline flex container.

+## Responsive flex directions

+In conjunction with `.d-flex`or `s-d-flex`, flex directions classes offers abilities to set flexbox directions at several media queries using this structure: `.flex{breakpoint}-{flex-direction}`or `.s-flex{breakpoint}-{flex-direction}`.

+- `.flex-row` and `.s-flex-row`: Both classes set the flex-direction property to `row` with the `!important` flag.
+These classes can be used to make an element a flex container with items arranged horizontally in a row.
+- `.flex-row-reverse` and `.s-flex-row-reverse`: Both classes set the flex-direction property to `row-reverse` with the `!important` flag.
+These classes can be used to make an element a flex container with items arranged horizontally in reverse order.
+- `.flex-column` and `.s-flex-column`: Both classes set the flex-direction property to `column` with the `!important` flag.
+These classes can be used to make an element a flex container with items arranged vertically in a column.
+- `.flex-column-reverse` and `.s-flex-column-reverse`: Both classes set the flex-direction property to `column-reverse` with the `!important` flag.
+These classes can be used to make an element a flex container with items arranged vertically in reverse order.